Goji-P2P/slate/source/includes/_webhooks.md

 }
 ```

-This webhook is fired whenever there is a change in `status` of an allocation instructed to be received by a nominee.
+This webhook is fired whenever there is a change in the `status` of an allocation instructed to be received by a nominee.

 The `id` references the unique allocation id originally assigned when calling the [`POST /allocations`](/#settlement-equity-post-allocations) endpoint.